Skip to main content

 Modifying a clause has the following effects:

-• The clause will be updated in all templates and future projects where it is used.
+• The clause will be updated in all contract types and future contracts where it is used.

-• It will not be modified in ongoing or already signed projects.
+• It will not be modified in ongoing or already signed contracts.

 If the clause is already inserted